 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Jail, yard and pod layout and facility

 - Jail staff and Guards

 - Prisoner programs and activities

 To find this kind of information, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Was your search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records and backgrounds, and your feedback could help other people.

 Click here to share your story

 For Federal crimes, the FBI has their list of the Ten Most Wanted Fugitives.
 In Schuylkill County, the Schuylkill County Sheriff has their own list of the most wanted criminals, that you can access online.